giellalt/lang-qya/qya.md

 * * *
-<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/phonology.twolc)</small>Noun inflection
-The Quenya language nouns inflect in cases.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/nouns.lexc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/affixes/nouns.lexc)</small>Adjective inflection
-The Quenya language adjectives inflect by number, and may receive nominal cases.

-* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/affixes/adjectives.lexc)</small>Nouns
+<small>This (part of) documentation was generated from [../src/fst/phonology.twolc](http://github.com/giellalt/lang-qya/blob/main/../src/fst/phonology.twolc)</small>Nouns
 Nouns in the Quenya language are people, places, or things.